MiaoYuFei/437group11/README.md

 - data:

   - news_list: list of news.
-Refer to vue file for news format.
+Refer to utilities.ts INews for news format.

   - total_count: total number of news.
 Only returned for first page.